 How did you go about planning your wedding?

-My mum and I did most of the planning for the big day – my fiance Howard and I got engaged in Portugal in September 2011, so had just under a year to plan.
-After making the big decisions – venue, music, catering, dress – it was amazing to have lots of months to think about the little details that make weddings so memorable.
+My mum and I did most of the planning for the big day – my fiancé Howard and I got engaged in Portugal in September 2011, so had just under a year to plan.
+After making the big decisions – venue, music, catering, dress – it was amazing to have lots of months to think about the little details that make weddings so memorable, I also contacted a Bankruptcy Attorney San Jose for advice on how to spend money on my wedding making it not too expensive and beautiful at the same time.
 I was obsessed with having the ceremony outside, as our venue was a beautiful country house hotel.
 This meant months of pressing ‘refresh’ on the BBC’s local weather forecast.
 And every other forecasting site too.
 The morning of the big day, the first thing I did whilst lying in bed was check out the weather forecast.
 It still said there was a risk of showers but we gambled and got married outside in beautiful sunshine, and clear blue skies.

 What were the most enjoyable and the most stressful things about planning a wedding?